linphotonicslab/ML_Pipeline/README.md

 `create_index_dictionary`:
 The output dataframe is constructed from a dictionary whose keys correspond to the indices of the original dataframe that's being cleaned.
 For every row that passes the quality checks in `extract_information` and `extract_paired_information`, its row information stored in the `row_info` dictionary is added to the index dictionary.
-This allows for the easy construction of a Pandas dataframe.
-In a later step.
+This allows for the easy construction of a Pandas dataframe in a later step.
 This function also keeps track of all the unique columns seen.

 `construct_dataframe`:
 Given a set of columns and an index dictionary {row_i: {'header_i': 'value_i . . . .}}, it constructs a Pandas dataframe.